Larissa13/Mac5853/doc/utils.md

 __Input:__

-    req (Request): a Request entry from Request database.
+    - req (Request): a Request entry from Request database.

 ## get_result
 ```python
 get_result(urls, force_calc, callback=None)
 ```

+Returns a tuple containing the urls' labels, the keywords highly correlated to the website's content, the veredict provided by the classification, the process' status, and a boolean indicating if a socket connection should be established with the client.

+__Input:__

+    - urls (list): list of urls strings to classify.
+    - force_calc (boolean): indicates if the veredict from a previous classification should be used (force_calc=False) or not (force_calc=True).
+    - callback (str, None): a callback url.

 ## update_or_create_kws